 Book entry bonds have no certificate, ownership is tracked by computer.
 The U.S. Treasury, for instance, has used this method of determining ownership since 1986.
 Eventually, because of its low cost and easy record access, all ownership will probably be tracked this way.

-Bonds can be classified as either secured or unsecured.
+Naturally, corporate bonds are issued by corporations, which can be classified as either secured or unsecured.
 Secured bonds, or asset-backed bonds, are backed by assets of the corporation, such as real estate or equipment.
-The safety of unsecured bonds, called debentures, depends on the faith and credit of the issuer.
+The safety of unsecured bonds, called debentures, depends on the creditworthiness of the issuer.
+(Confusing as it is, in the UK, a debenture is a secured bond.)

 Most corporate bonds correspond to 3 major market sectors: